Chapter 1: Show's Over.

 But was it better even if she had been right?
 Jerrica started to feel sick again.
 Rio had always been interested in Jem, but Jem had been the one to approach him, hadn’t she?

 Jerrica had wanted his attention and his affection, even when she wasn’t really herself, but Rio hadn’t known that.
-And he’d mostly kept professional when any of her sisters had been around… And even if it had only been the once, Rio was more than happy to sleep with Jem on the occasion it had happened.
+And he’d mostly kept professional when any of her sisters had been around… And even if it had been infrequent, Rio was more than happy to sleep with Jem on the occasions it presented itself.

 Jerrica scrubbed her arms hard with a frilly pink loofah.
 Fair was fair, wasn’t it?
 If he got to go off and screw whatever glittery pop starlet, then she got to find whatever soulless, chisel-jawed shark-in-a-suit was available.
 And luckily for her, the most convenient one was the one she knew would make Rio shit if he’d known.